General steps on how to troubleshoot if you are having issue with creating, updating, deleting, binding, unbinding Scheduler service instances.

 mysql/####-#####-##### failing us-east-1b 10.###.###.## i-############ t3a.large true bosh-aws-xen-hvm-ubuntu-jammy-go_agent/1.708 Wed Jan 22 20:47:05 UTC 2025 7d 6h 10m 2s 0.01, 0.04, 0.01 - 1.7% 1.1% 0.0% 18% (1.5 GB) 17% (1.4 GB) 57% (24i%) 10% (1i%) 2% (0i%)

 The scheduler apps cannot function well if mysql service instances are not on a healthy state.
-You may refer here for troubleshooting MySQL.
+Refer to this doc for troubleshooting MySQL.

-5. Once the MySQL are in a healthy state, check for the apps health again.
-On some instances like our example issue discuss here, you might need to restart the app to refresh connections to MySQL.
-Once the app and MySQL service instances are healthy, you might want to test/retry provisioning again.
+5. Once the MySQL VMs are in a healthy state, check the app health again.
+In some cases, such as our example here, you might need to restart the app to refresh the connections to MySQL.
+Once the app and MySQL service instances are healthy, you might want to try provisioning again.

 cf target -o system -s scheduler